It looks like you're using IE11...

 If we want to designate new trading areas, we will publish legal notices (for 28 days) explaining our proposals in local newspapers to make sure the public and other organisations are consulted.

-If there is an area you would like us to consider designating as a permanent pitch, contact us.
+Contact us if there is an area you would like us to consider designating as a permanent pitch.
 However, even if we do designate a pitch following your suggestion, you will still have to apply for the pitch by making a street trading licence application.

 All mobile traders, including ice-cream vans and mobile shops, must have a mobile trading licence which allows them to work within specific areas of Belfast.